 25-year-old sets himself ablaze at India Gate: Police

-Police, however, said that the act by the youth, identified as Kartik Maher, was not connected to the protests.
+Police, however, said that the act by the youth, identified as Kartik Maher from Odisha, was not connected to the protests.
+"His brother told us that he is mentally unstable," Deputy Commissioner of Police Eish Singhal said.

+According to hospital authorities, Maher's condition is critical.
+"The man has suffered almost 90 per cent burns and is unconscious.
+He has been admitted in the emergency ward and is being attended to by doctors.
+He is critical," Dr Minakshi Bharadwaj, medical superintendent of the RML hospital, said.

+A spokesperson of the Union Home Ministry said the self-immolation by Maher is not linked to protest against the amended citizenship law.
+The man appeared mentally disturbed, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)